Drathonix/wingworks-vs/README.md

 Wingworks is a mod which grants players with the "ww_can_fly" trait the ability to gain speed and height at the cost of hunger, originally intended as an addon for Kestrelcrow's Dragonfolk mod.
 Wingworks is ALSO a fork of Glider Revamp which improves the glider usability substantially which is what the dragon glide trait uses.

 This mod only really exists because of the following the original glider implementation sucks and I thought it was silly that we give our player models wings and they can't even be flapped.
-We're throwing so hard!
+We're throwing so hard~

 ## Dependencies
 This mod depends on [Player Model lib](https://mods.vintagestory.at/show/mod/23112),